krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 • Knowledge in PLIST editing
 • USB Harddrive for backup - you'll loose all data on your computer!
 ## Step 1: Prepare Installation
 Use the existing Mac to download the Sierra installer from the App Store and create a bootable USB stick with CLOVER.
 You can do this with the App "Pandora's Box" of insanelymac (use google for download link), which is pretty easy to use.
+Optional: check if your SSD can be switched to 4k sector size.
+This prevents NVMe corruption.
+See [this Tutorial](4k_sector.md)

 After you've finished you need to download the Dell XPS 15 specific configurations for clover.
 Link: https://github.com/wmchris/DellXPS15-9550-OSX/archive/master.zip / this repo.
 Unzip this file.
 You only need the folder 10.12, you can delete the 10.11.
 I'll refer to this folder by "git/"
 Now mount the hidden EFI partition of the USB Stick by entering